ePages-de/epages-devportal/_posts/2019/2019-07-31-consistency.md

 The styles of the translators and the terminology used may differ.
 But a consistent translation for the same term or phrase will improve usability.

-It is impossible to remember all UI texts and corresponding translations we have ever produced.
+It is impossible to remember all UI texts and corresponding translations that were ever produced.
 Especially when working on larger or several different projects.
 That's exactly where translation memories jump in.
 They remind you of existing translations even if the source text is not exactly the same.